-The Audit Committee is comprised of Ramon Davila (Chair), Daniel Oliver, Jr. and William Gehlen and is primarily responsible for the policies and practices relating to integrity of financial and regulatory reporting of the Company, as well as internal controls to achieve the objectives of safeguarding the Company's assets; reliability of information; and compliance with policies and laws.
-See Part 6 "AUDIT COMMITTEE" for further information regarding the mandate of the Company's audit committee and its composition, its specific authority, duties and responsibilities, as well as the

-Audit Committee Charter
+The Audit Committee is comprised of Miranda Werstiuk (Chair), Daniel Oliver, Jr. and William Gehlen and is primarily responsible for the policies and practices relating to integrity of financial and regulatory reporting of the Company, as well as internal controls to achieve the objectives of safeguarding the Company's assets; reliability of information; and compliance with policies and laws.
+See Part 6 "AUDIT COMMITTEE" for further information regarding the mandate of the Company's audit committee and its composition, its specific authority, duties and responsibilities, as well as the Audit Committee Charter

-The Corporate Governance and Compensation Committee (the "CGCC") is comprised of Daniel Oliver, Jr. (Chair), William Gehlen and Richard Silas, of which Messrs.
-Oliver and Gehlen are independent directors, and is primarily responsible for (i) establishing the Company's corporate governance policies and procedures and monitoring compliance with such policies and procedures, and (ii) advising the Board on compensation of executive officers and directors, as well as related policies, programs and practices designed to achieve the strategic goals and financial objectives of the Company.
+The Corporate Governance and Compensation Committee (the "CGCC") is comprised of independent directors, Daniel Oliver, Jr. (Chair), William Gehlen and Miranda Werstiuk, and is primarily responsible for (i) establishing the Company's corporate governance policies and procedures and monitoring compliance with such policies and procedures, and (ii) advising the Board on compensation of executive officers and directors, as well as related policies, programs and practices designed to achieve the strategic goals and financial objectives of the Company.
 See "Compensation" below.

-The Health and Safety Committee is comprised of William Gehlen (Chair), James Anderson and Hernan Dorado Smith and is primarily responsible for establishing the Company's health and safety policies and procedures and monitoring compliance with such policies and procedures.
+The Health and Safety Committee is comprised of William Gehlen (Chair) and James Anderson and is primarily responsible for establishing the Company's health and safety policies and procedures and monitoring compliance with such policies and procedures.
 Of the three members of the Health and Safety Committee, only William Gehlen is an independent director.